 But during those difficult lean years, I birthed children, thankfully, three healthy, uneventful pregnancies and deliveries.
 Well, “uneventful” might be the wrong word, let’s change that to “no real difficulty”!! 😉

 But fast-forward to our grandchildren for a different story!
 Through miscarriages, a daughter not able to get pregnant again, and heartache, we finally had our first full-term pregnancy.
 With great delight I sat in the delivery room with my youngest daughter awaiting the arrival of our “firstborn” grandchild.
 The polycarbonate bassinet had been rolled in and the room prepped, anticipating his soon arrival.
 After spending all day waiting, it was decided my daughter needed a Cesarean delivery.
-A nurse came and rolled the bassinet out of the room as tears welled up in my eyes.
+A nurse came and rolled the empty bassinet out of the room as tears welled up in my eyes.
 At this time, I was also told I would need to wait in the waiting room.
 I cried out to God for a safe delivery.
 I called my mom and asked her to cry out to God on behalf of my daughter and grandson!
 Well, God answered in favor of our cries!
 But He was still training . . .

 Our next grandbaby, born to our son and daughter-in-law, came at 29 weeks.
 Our precious granddaughter, who dipped to 2 pounds and 5 ounces, had an uphill battle.
-Again, prayers reached the throne room of God!
+Again, cries reached the throne room of God!
 And again, He answered our request!

 Day 7 Challenge says:

 Sometimes God is training us for bigger and more important battles in the future, and part of the training is perseverance in the fight.
 Don’t take your armor off.
 Stand Up.
 Be Bold!
 In the mighty name of Jesus lift up that prayer AGAIN!

 - God to move in a way that seems impossible because you’ve been asking for so long and have grown weary of crying out.
 PRAY AGAIN!